ludensg/chimera-exp/README.md

 1. **Main Experiment**: Located in the [chimera-eval](./chimera-eval) directory, this part of the repository contains the comprehensive experiment setup and results.
 2. **Prior Experimental Test**: Located in the [test](./test/) directory, this is a preliminary test conducted to ensure the environment is correctly set up for the main experiment.
 Details can be found inside.

-Additionally, the Chimera framework used in these experiments is sourced from their official repository, but the code in the [Chimera](./Chimera/) directory is changed to work in the HiperGator environment (mainly the using of different storages, the home storage for the code, and the blue storage for I/O).
+Additionally, the Chimera framework used in these experiments is sourced from their official repository, but the code in the [Chimera](./Chimera/) directory is changed to work in the HiperGator environment (mainly the using of different storages, the home storage for the code, and the blue storage for I/O, as well the translation of some comments in the code that were originally in Chinese).
 You can find the Chimera framework and its documentation here: [Chimera Repository](https://github.com/Shigangli/Chimera).

+The [utilities](./utilities/) directory only contains miscellaneous scripts used for particular tasks while working on this project.

 ## 1. Comprehensive Experiment Proposal